qBasicBoy/SampleDevOpsRepo/DevOps-main/README.md

  This Template will apply the settings to the pipeline function app

-### Param

- function app setting is passed as a Parameter those are: minutesToRetainIncompleteData, functionAppName, blobStoreContainerName, cosmosDatabaseName, cosmosConnectionString

-### Template is used by:
-- Sample-OfflineForms_2_Build_Release.pipeline.yml
-- Sample-Services_Translation_Build_Release.pipeline.yml

-## SetWebAppSettings.Template.yml

-### summary

- This Template will apply the settings to the pipeline web apps

 ### remarks

  There are no Parameters passed in, the template uses Variables that have been defined in a variable group within the DevOps library,